WebDevStudios/BuddyPress-Registration-Options/readme.txt

 Requires BuddyPress version 1.7 or higher and bbPress 2.0 or higher.

 Follow along with development on GitHub at [BuddyPress-Registration-Options](https://github.com/WebDevStudios/BuddyPress-Registration-Options)

+[Pluginize](https://pluginize.com/?utm_source=buddypress-registration-op&utm_medium=text&utm_campaign=wporg) was launched in 2016 by [WebDevStudios](https://webdevstudios.com/) to promote, support, and house all of their [WordPress products](https://pluginize.com/shop/?utm_source=buddypress-registration-op&utm_medium=text&utm_campaign=wporg).
+Pluginize is dedicated to [creating products that make your BuddyPress site](https://pluginize.com/product-category/buddypress/) easy to manage, without having to touch a line of code.
+Pluginize also provides ongoing support and development for WordPress community favorites like [CPTUI](https://wordpress.org/plugins/custom-post-type-ui/), [CMB2](https://wordpress.org/plugins/cmb2/), and more.

 == Screenshots ==